HMS Boyne (1766): Design, construction and armament

 Ordered on 13 May 1758 for the Royal Navy, HMS Boyne was a third rate Burford-class ship of the line.
 Her keel was laid down at Plymouth Dockyard on 9 August 1758, under the supervision of master shipwright Thomas Bucknall.
 In May 1762, Bucknall was succeeded by Israel Pownoll who oversaw the completion of the ship.
 The cost of the build was £29,205.5.6d with a further £10,541.1.1d for fitting out.

 Launched on 2 November 1773, Boyne's dimensions were: 162 ft along the gun deck, 134 ft 6 in at the keel, with a beam of 44 ft 8 in and a depth in hold of 19 ft 8 in.
 This made her 1,426 87/94 tons (bm).
 She had a draught of 11 ft at the bow and 17 ft 9 in at the stern.

-Burford-class ships were rated as 70-gun ships but only carried 68.
-Boyne was armed with twenty-eight 32 pdr on her lower gun deck, twenty-eight 18 pdr on her upper gun-deck, twelve 9 pdr on the quarter deck and two on the forecastle.
+Burford-class ships were rated as 70-gun ships.
+Boyne was armed with twenty-eight 32 pdr on her lower gun deck, twenty-eight 18 pdr on her upper gun-deck, twelve 9 pdr on the quarterdeck and two on the forecastle.

 Service

 Boyne was first commissioned in October 1770 for service in the Falkland Islands during the Falkland Crisis of 1770 when a Spanish force captured Port Egmont.
 War was averted when the colony was returned in January 1771 and in 1774 Boyne sailed for North America where, in January 1775, she was listed as commanded by Captain Brodrick Hartwell, in a squadron under Vice-Admiral Samuel Graves.

 She returned to England in March 1776 to serve in the English Channel.

 On 24 May 1778, Boyne, under the command of captain Herbert Sawyer, was sent to the Leeward Islands, where on 15 December, she took part in the Battle of St Lucia.
 A large fleet and transports from Barbados arrived at Grand Cul de Sac bay on the French held island on 12 December and, over the following two days, landed 5,000 troops.
 On 14 December, a French fleet under Comte D'Estaing appeared.
-The British adopted a defensive stance and as part of the preparations, 12 of Boyne's 32 pounder guns were hauled up from her lower deck and placed on shore.
+The British adopted a defensive stance and as part of the preparations, 12 of Boyne's 32-pounder guns were hauled up from her lower deck and placed on shore.
 The British formed their ships in line across the bay, with the transports behind, and aided by shore batteries, were twice able to repulse French attacks on 15 December.
 The following day d'Estaing took his force north to Gross Islet bay where he landed 7,000 soldiers but British troops had already marched there and occupied the high ground.
 The French were forced to re-embark and, after d'Estaing's fleet left on 29 December, the island surrendered to the British.